apache/datafusion/docs/source/contributor-guide/index.md

 Contributions that will likely involve more discussion (see Discussing New Features above) prior to acceptance include:

-1. Major new functionality (even if it is part of the "standard sql")
+1. Major new functionality (even if it is part of the "standard SQL")
-2. New functions, especially if they aren't part of "standard sql"
+2. New functions, especially if they aren't part of "standard SQL"
 3. New data sources (e.g. support for Apache ORC)

 [extensions list]: ../library-user-guide/extensions.md